0

 The Druid stands out as Path of Exile 2's first hybrid strength and intelligence class, combining robust melee attacks with potent spellcasting.
 The character harnesses the wild's essence, shifting between human and three animal forms: Bear, Wolf, and Wyvern, each bringing its own playstyle and elemental affinity.
 As a human, the Druid can wield magical staves and summon nature's fury with spells like volcano and thunderstorm, setting up persistent effects before shapeshifting.

 A new weapon type, the animal talisman, is central to the Druid’s design.
-Equipping a talisman determines the animal form and its basic attack: Bear (maul), Wolf (rake), or Wyvern (rend).
+Equipping a talisman determines the animal form and its basic attack: Bear (maul), Werewolf (rake), or Wyvern (rend).
 Swapping between forms is instant and fluid, allowing players to weave together spells, attacks, and transformations mid-combat.
 The Druid can allocate passive points specific to forms, further personalizing their approach for human or shapeshifted states.

 The class also introduces powerful synergies.
 For example, human-cast volcanoes can be slammed by Bear form for explosive damage, and thunderstorms can drench enemies to boost freeze or shock effects for Wolf and Wyvern forms.
 Shape-shifting, persistent spells, and animal companions all blend into a versatile toolkit, offering countless possibilities for creative builds.